lbpapers/lbp-poc/_posts/ad2000/1999-06-30-ad2000-and-beyond-movement-overview.md

 <figure class="pic-left">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/gcowe95-logo.gif">
 </figure>
-<p>The AD2000 & Beyond Movement sponsored the May 17-25, 1995 Global Consultation on World Evangelization (GCOWE '95).
+<p>The AD2000 & Beyond Movement sponsored the May 17-25, 1995 <strong>Global Consultation on World Evangelization (GCOWE '95)</strong>.
 Nearly 4,000 Christian leaders representing 186 countries gathered to formulate evangelism plans focusing on the year 2000.
 GCOWE '95 probably was attended by people from more countries than any other Christian gathering in the history of the world.
 More countries were represented than even the 1988 Olympic games, also held in Seoul, which attracted athletes from 160 countries.</p>

 <p>GCOWE '95 was a rite of passage for the missionary-sending movements from Asia, Africa and Latin America.
 For example, three-quarters of the consultation's financing and two-thirds of the delegates were from the non-Western world.
 A powerful demonstration of a new missionary force took place at the Seoul Olympic Stadium where the consultation delegates joined 70,000 Korean Christian youth of whom 60,000 dedicated themselves in writing to bring about global evangelization in their generation.</p>

-<p>For the remaining years of the millennium, the AD2000 & Beyond Movement launched Joshua Project 2000 and National AD2000 Initiatives.
-Joshua Project 2000 is a global cooperative strategy which has identified 1,739 peoples most needing a church-planting effort.
+<p>For the remaining years of the millennium, the AD2000 & Beyond Movement launched <strong>Joshua Project 2000 and National AD2000 Initiatives</strong> Joshua Project 2000 is a global cooperative strategy which has identified 1,739 peoples most needing a church-planting effort.
 Joshua Project 2000 is bringing together workers to research these peoples, produce prayer profiles, enlist prayer teams and mobilize church-planting teams.
 The goal of Joshua Project 2000 is to make a priority of establishing, as a minimum, a pioneer church-planting movement within every ethno-linguistic people of over 10,000 individuals by December 31, 2000.</p>

 <p>National AD2000 Initiatives are the best expressions of the practical outworking of the AD2000 & Beyond Movement.
 As of 1999, most countries of the world have some kind of National AD2000 Initiative.
 The aim of these initiatives is to see the body of Christ in every nation mobilized and working in coordinated efforts toward the completion of the unfinished task of evangelization in their own country, making a significant contribution to evangelism and church planting in the least evangelized peoples and countries of the world by the year AD2000 and beyond.
 The two predominant measurable goals of the National AD2000 Initiatives are: 1) To see as a priority and minimum, a pioneer church planting movement within every major ethno-linguistic people in the nation, country and mega-city of the world by the end of the year 2000 and, 2) To see the establishment of a saturation church planting project in each and every nation also by the end of the millennium.</p>